-Iraqis have a long tradition of stories, such as 'Arabian Nights', and boast the world's first literary work, 'Gilgamesh', with its original story of the great flood and the arch, inspiration for the myth of Noah.
+Iraqis have a long tradition of stories, such as 'Arabian Nights', and boast the world's first literary work, 'Gilgamesh', with its original story of the great flood and the ark, inspiration for the myth of Noah.
 This heroic legend also served as a model for the stories of extraordinary human explorations such as the Odyssey, the Holy Grail, and modern-day Star Wars and Indiana Jones.
 It is a double irony that the tale of Gilgamesh's quest for the secret of eternal life has come down to us through writing, invented here.

 About the year 2000 before our era, agricultural ruin was apparent in Sumer with the consequent famines and the collapse of the economy.
 Enemies from Iran invaded the Sumerian lands and caused the population to flee.
 (We see it repeated today with the western invasion of Iraq in search of oil and the economic chaos it caused.)